 The Category B classification is applied to the remainder if the Otaki groundwater zone.
-Allocation criteria for groundwater takes from the Category B area include.
+Allocation criteria for groundwater takes from the Category B area include:

 - Assessment of stream depletion effects on adjacent surface waterways.
-Where q/Q > 0.6 or 10 L/s (or >10% of MALF in the case of small streams) the take will be subject to pumping regulation based on the relevant surface water minimum flow. - Cumulative drawdown at the coastal margin. • Groundwater takes likely to result in the piezometric head falling below 1 m asl will be classified as non-complying activities. - Drawdown of <0.2m in the shallow unconfined • aquifer adjacent to significant wetland areas (particularly in the vicinity of Forest Lakes and the Otaki River mouth).
+Where q/Q > 0.6 or 10 L/s (or >10% of MALF in the case of small streams) the take will be subject to pumping regulation based on the relevant surface water minimum flow. - Cumulative drawdown at the coastal margin.
+Groundwater takes likely to result in the piezometric head falling below 1 m asl will be classified as non-complying activities. - Drawdown of <0.2m in the shallow unconfined aquifer adjacent to significant wetland areas (particularly in the vicinity of Forest Lakes and the Otaki River mouth).

-Recommended Otaki River sub-zone: no groundwater allocation (due to Category A classification managed as part of Groundwater

-Allocation Otaki River allocation and minimum flow)
+Recommended Groundwater Allocation Otaki sub-zone: no groundwater allocation (due to Category A classification managed as part of Otaki River allocation and minimum flow)

-Waitohu sub-zone: 1.08 x $10^6$ m/year (based on cumulative MALF depletion)
+Waitohu sub-zone: $1.08 \times 10^6 \text{ m}^3/\text{year}$ (based on maximum allowable wetland drawdown of 200mm)